“I want them to feel Montana in their heart, just like I do.”

 Help Sally keep Montana wild on #GivingTuesday

-#GivingTuesday is the single biggest day of charitable giving on the planet, and this year it’s happening on Dec.
-3. As #GivingTuesday gets close, I wanted to share with you a little bit about why I’m so proud to donate to MWA this holiday season.
+December is one of the biggest months for charitbale giving of the year.
+As the new year gets close, I wanted to share with you a little bit about why I’m so proud to donate to MWA this holiday season.

 Help me support MWA by making a donation today.

 I’ve lived in Montana for a long time now, but I grew up without a lot of access to wild places.

 While there were a few places around my hometown where you could get a touch of nature, it doesn’t compare with beauty of the West.

 That’s why Montana captivated me.